benjithaimmortal/monjiredes/_posts/2020-05-17-paginate-with-jekyll.md

 hero: pages.jpg
 ---

-I used `paginate: 5` and
+I used the following code in `/config.yml`:

-`paginate_path: "/blog/:num/"`
+{% highlight js %}
+paginate: 5
+paginate_path: "/blog/:num/"
+{% endhighlight %}

 I also learned that `index.html` becomes the slash on whatever its root.
 For example, `blog/index.html` is happily routed as `/blog/`!
+So don't worry about

-oh dear, and this https://eduardoboucas.com/blog/2014/11/05/adding-ajax-pagination-to-jekyll.html
+Oh dear, and I'll likely do [this](https://eduardoboucas.com/blog/2014/11/05/adding-ajax-pagination-to-jekyll.html) next...

 The End.